RickGelhausen/HRIBO_ReadTheDocs/docs/source/metagene-profiling.rst

 These kinds of peaks can have multiple reasons.
 Reasons we observed so far were:

 * tRNA or rRNA that was not filtered out correctly
-* singular genes that have a large number of attributed (due to a biological reason or a faulty sequencing)
+* singular genes that have a large number of reads attributed to them (due to a biological reason or a faulty sequencing)